 FISCAL IMPACT: \$50,000 (GRANT FUNDED) LEAD DEPARTMENT: ES ACTION ITEMS DUE COMMENTS STATUS 5.1 Conduct a "soft launch" of Zonehaven.
 Promote the "Know Your Zone" campaign throughout the community.
 Present updates to the City Council, Public Safety Commission, and Homeowners Association Presidents.
 9/22 LA County OEM cancelled plans to "soft launch" Zonehaven.
 Complete 5.2 Coordinate with LA County to formally launch Zonehaven.
-10/22 The City is coordinating with LA County 0EM to formally launch Zonehaven for LVMC0G cities on 10/24/22.
+10/22 The City is coordinating with LA County 0EM to formally launch Zonehaven for LVMCOG cities on 10/24/22.
 Complete 5.3 In coordination with the LA County Fire Department, produce a series of short education videos promoting the benefits of the City's home hardening program.
 7/22 City staff produced (5) five short videos with LA County Fire to educate residents on the benefits of home hardening and defensible space.
 Complete 5.4 Establish regular meeting schedule with EPIC.
 Identify potential uses of Santa Monica Mountains Conservancy grant, including the expansion of fire safe councils.
-6/23 City staff regularly meets with EPIC, typically on a monthly basis, to coordinate on emergency preparedness matters.
+6/23 City staff has scheduled quarterly meetings with EPIC to coordinate on emergency preparedness matters.
+Emergency operations projects from the SMMC grant are progressing according to schedule.
 Complete 5.5 Train staff on the use of the City's newly acquired mobile Emergency Operations Center.
-6/23 The mobile Emergency Operations Center has been backordered until at least the second quarter of 2023.
-Delayed 5.6 Harden the City's repeater site with solar battery backup and upgrade the City's AM radio station.
+6/23 The delivery of the mobile Emergency Operations Center has been backordered until Sep 2023.
+In Progress 5.6 Harden the City's repeater site with solar battery backup and upgrade the City's AM radio station.
 5/22 Solar battery backup has been installed at the City's repeater site as of June 2022.
-City staff are finalizing plans to provide internet and remote access upgrades to the City's AM radio station.
-In Progress
+City staff have installed internet and remote access to the City's AM radio station.
+Complete